 Avoiding the madness.

-Celebrated nationwide, for the most part, Labor Day makes for one of the year’s most heavily traveled weekends.
-With most of the U.S. receiving next Monday off, airports and highways will overflow with travelers looking to make the most of their three-day weekend.
+Celebrated nationwide, for the most part, Labor Day makes for one of the year’s more heavily traveled weekends.
+With many in the U.S. receiving next Monday off, airports and highways will overflow with travelers looking to make the most of their three-day weekend.

 While flights and driving may increase regardless, some destinations might be bursting at the seams with incoming visitors.
-And sometimes the best way is to take the road less traveled.
+And sometimes the best way to avoid the crowds is to take the road less traveled.

 Instead of: New Orleans, LA